Lesson 2

 Color Encoding

-• The quantities \Phi, L, etc. are all dependent on the wavelength \lambda (radiance → spectral radiance)
+• The quantities \Phi, L, etc. are all wavelength-dependent \lambda (radiance → spectral radiance)

 • In numerical codes that simulate light propagation, we have to solve two problems:

-1. A function f(\lambda) dependent on the wavelength has an infinite number of degrees of freedom: how to represent it numerically?
+1. A function f(\lambda) dependent on the wavelength has an infinite number of degrees of freedom: how can we represent it numerically?

 2. In our case, radiance is perceived as a color: but how do you specify a color when controlling a monitor or a printer?